Sulfiq L.

+Sulfiq.L is a Pilot, achieved his aviation Light sport aircraft licence from Al Jazeera aviation club, Ras al khaima, United Arab Emirates.
+He is the owner of a Light Sport Aircraft A6LAA registerd on UAE.
+Also he is the member of Alain falcon aviation club.
+He is an achiever of marine licence for power boats and yachts.

-Sulfiq.L is a playback singer as well as a director.
+Further he is a celebrity as a playback singer as well as a director.
 He has sung Tamil and Malayalam language songs for feature films and has also performed and directed many music videos.

-Sulfiq was noticed by film industry only after his Dubai based music videos and was introduced as playback singer in the bi-lingual Sand City directed by actor Shankar.
+Sulfiq was noticed by film industry only after his Dubai based music videos and was introduced as playback singer in the Tamil film Manal Naharam directed by actor Shankar.
 Album 'Dubai Days', released on UAE National day, sung by Sulfiq was a YouTube success.

 The title song 'Aakaasha Kuda' from Oru Mexican Aparatha (2017) has made Sulfiq a noticeable singer of Malayalam films.
 He has also launched a YouTube channel called Sound Clef for talented singers waiting for opportunities.

 Personal life

-Sulfiq, born in Alappuzha, Kerala is working as infrastructure & utility manager at Afcons LLC for road transport authority project, Dubai.
+Sulfiq, born in Alappuzha, Kerala is working as Roads & Traffic Manager for a multi national company's project for RTA Dubai.